Azure/azure-sdk-for-net/sdk/advisor/Azure.ResourceManager.Advisor/README.md

-# Microsoft Azure Advisor Management client library for .NET
+# Microsoft Azure Advisor management client library for .NET

 Microsoft Advisor is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
 It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, Reliability (formerly called High availability), and security of your Azure resources.